Rapptz/discord.py/docs/guide/interactions/context_menus.rst

 ====================

-Context menus allow for commands to be triggered through a context menu upon right clicking a related object in the Discord UI, then selecting the name of the command to run from the ``Apps`` menu.
+Context menus allow for commands to be triggered through a context menu upon right clicking a related object in the Discord UI, then selecting the name of the command to run from the "Apps" menu.

 .. note::